Kathmandu University High SchoolCultivating socially responsible & sensible citizens

-The Secondary School consists of five grades (VI – X) with one single class in each grade.
+The Secondary School consists of five grades (VI – X) with two sections in each grade.

 Subjects offered to Secondary Students

 Nepali is one of the key subjects in KUHS, being compulsory from class 1 to class 10.
 The Nepali department has set the following objectives to develop the standard of Nepali language, literature and communication skills.

 To transfer knowledge to learners bearing in mind the requirements for entering higher education

 To enable learners to acquire grammatical skills through activity based learning

 To encourage vocabulary acquisition and creative writing development

 To initiate discussion on cultural, economic, and social issues

 To enrich the teaching of Nepali by keeping up to date with new methods